What is a Series LLC?

 How to Create a Series LLC in Delaware:

 - Create a Series or a Registered Series

-- Complete a Delaware Certificate of Formation for your Delaware Series LLC (this is the same form a typical Delaware LLC would file with the state).
+1. Complete a Delaware Certificate of Formation for a Delaware LLC

 “Notice is hereby given pursuant to Section 18.215(b) of the LLC Act that the debts, liabilities, and obligations incurred, contracted for, or otherwise existing with respect to a particular series of the LLC, shall be enforceable against the assets of such series only and not against the assets of the LLC generally, or any other series thereof, and none of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the LLC generally, or any other series thereof, shall be enforceable against the assets of such series.”

-- Submit the Certificate of Formation to the DE Division of Corporations and pay the $90 filing fee.
+3. Submit Your Certificate of Formation to the Delaware Division of Corporations

 You can file your Certificate of Formation with the DE Division of Corporations (along with the state’s $110 filings fee) either online, using the state’s Document Upload Service or via mail: